vaitha6/Passive-drag-stabilization/README.md

 ## Satellite properties

 class "satellite" stores satellite objects with parameters including dimensions along the X, Y and Z-axis, the position of the centre of mass, the initial angular velocity vector and the inertia tensor matrix.
-The current code consists of a simulation attempted for the Delfi n3xt satellite with its parameters taken from [link text]((https://www.eucass.eu/component/docindexer/?task=download&id=4465))
+The current code consists of a simulation attempted for the Delfi n3xt satellite with its parameters taken from [www.eucass.eu](https://www.eucass.eu/component/docindexer/?task=download&id=4465)

 ## Drag force